softica-dk/kubernetes-catas/exercises/01 - pod/03 - multi container pod.md

 They both mount the volume `shared-data` where `curl` puts an `index.html` that the container `nginx` then serves.

 ## Check the served html
-Like the initcontainer exercise, we can check that the `nginx` container serves the correct content.
+Like the init container exercise, we can check that the `nginx` container serves the correct content.

 Run the port-forward command
 ```